SlimBeji/Fullstack/backend-fastapi/README.md

 This backend uses the following tools to ensure clean and consistent Python code:

+-   **[mypy](https://mypy-lang.org/):** Static type checker for Python.
+It analyzes type hints and ensures functions, variables, and class attributes follow the expected types.
+    This is especially useful in larger codebases and when using tools like **Pydantic** or **FastAPI** where typing is essential.
 -   **[autoflake](https://pypi.org/project/autoflake/):** Removes unused imports and variables.
 -   **[isort](https://pycqa.github.io/isort/):** Automatically sorts imports.
     Configured to work with `black` formatting (see `.isort.cfg`).